The Chicago Bulls were at a turning point.

 The basketball player went on to sign with the Austin Toros of the NBA Development League (now G-League).
 He was waived following three games due to injury.

-After hanging up the sneakers for good, Williams became a full-time basketball analyst.
+After ending his playing career for good, Williams became a full-time basketball analyst.
 He’s held college basketball and NBA duties for CBS and ESPN.
 He’s currently an NBA analyst for ESPN and the spokesperson of the New York-based Visions Federal Credit Union.

-Williams released his autobiography Life Is Not an Accident: A Memoir of Reinvention in 2016.
+Williams shares his story in his 2016 autobiography Life Is Not an Accident: A Memoir of Reinvention.